Skip to content

 How Optimization Works

-1. Collect data — all SAs within the optimization horizon, all available resources, territories, and skills
+1. Collect data: gather all SAs within the optimization horizon, plus available resources, territories, and skills

-5. Select winner — the highest-scoring schedule becomes the optimized result
+5. Select winner: the highest-scoring schedule becomes the result

 Optimization at Scale